Traveling across the Earth

 At this point, it’s hard to track exactly where your atoms went, but we do know that they have been very well recycled.

-They no doubt combined into different molecules and broke down again billions of times, but the atoms themselves, once formed after the Big Bang and fused inside of a star, never degraded.
+They no doubt that this huge number of atoms combined into different molecules and broke down again billions of times.
+But the atoms themselves have never degraded.

 ”Every atom you possess has almost certainly passed through several stars and been part of millions of organisms on its way to becoming you.
 We are each so atomically numerous and so vigorously recycled at death that a significant number of our atoms — up to a billion for each of us, it has been suggested — probably once belonged to Shakespeare.
 A billion more each came from Buddha and Genghis Khan and Beethoven, and any other historical figure you care to name.
 (The personages have to be historical, apparently, as it takes the atoms some decades to become thoroughly redistributed; however much you may wish it, you are not yet one with Elvis Presley.)
 So we are all reincarnations — though short-lived ones.
 When we die, our atoms will disassemble and move off to find new uses else-where — as part of a leaf or other human being or drop of dew.
 Atoms themselves, however, go on practically for ever.Bill BrysonA Short History of Nearly Everything